snoonetIRC/website/content/community/muacjdiscussion.md

 ## Can you give us a description of your community: what it's about, what rules you may have and any resources you would like to include?

-As /r/circlebroke puts it: circlejerk without the satire.
+As {{< subreddit_link circlebroke >}} puts it: circlejerk without the satire.
 Here is where you can complain about trends in makeup or on MUA, rant about anything makeup related, have casual conversations... really anything.

 ## What inspired this community?